 Roasted Cauliflower and Red Bell Pepper Soup

 FAQ

-• Is this soup gluten-free?
-It sure is!
-Just make sure your vegetable stock is gluten-free if using store-bought.
+• Is this roasted cauliflower soup gluten-free?
+Yes, it’s naturally gluten-free!
+Just check that your vegetable stock is gluten-free if using store-bought.

+Roasted Cauliflower and Red Bell Pepper Soup